webaayu/jquery_validation_plugin/README.md

 # jquery_validation_plugin
 jquery_validation_plugin repository contains 5 files

-index1_new.php : all about form design in html with di
+index1_new.php : all about form design in html

 custom02.js : for validation in jquery  and form submit with ajax

-style1.css : to apply css in index1.php design
+style1.css : to apply css in index1_new.php design

 db_connect.php : for database connectivity